-(Art this point I dropped my notebook and papers and spent a while picking them up off the floor.
-I joked about the fact that I’m Romanian and that until 1989 we barely had electricity, which is why I prefer good old fashioned pen and paper over modern technology.
+(At this point I dropped my notebook and papers and spent a while picking them up.
+I joked about the fact that I’m Romanian and that, until 1989 we barely had electricity, which is why I prefer good old fashioned pen and paper over modern technology.
 Patricia agreed that “paper doesn’t run out of batteries.”)

 I remember playing in Romania and it was raining on the Steinway piano.
 I was so upset.
 I wanted to cover the piano instead of continuing the concert.